 Mr. Ravi Kumar lives in Ghaziabad city in the state of UP.
-About a year back, Ravi had installed an inverter battery system in his home since the area that he lives in experiences frequent power cuts.
+About a year back, Ravi had installed an inverter battery system in his home since the area that he lives in experienced frequent power cuts.
 But Ravi and his family faced too many issues with their battery system.
-It wouldn’t provide enough back up and Ravi spent tons of money in maintaining the inverter battery system.
+It wouldn’t provide enough backup and Ravi spent tons of money in maintaining the inverter battery system.

 And so Ravi installed the following system in his home.

 Why Grid-Tie Inverter?

 Grid-tie inverters are an on-grid rooftop solar solution that can run the load completely on solar and also sell excess solar power back to the company by feeding the power to the grid.
 Grid-tie inverters are 97% efficient, which can help the user make use of maximum power coming from the sun.

 Also Read: Why Is It Better To Install An Off-Grid Solar System Instead Of A Generator?

 The system is expected to generate approximately 10 to 12 units of electricity on a daily basis depending on weather conditions.
 The installation was a success.
 The system is now running on solar and provides electricity in the house (two-floored) at all times.
 Their monthly electricity bill was approximately INR 3500 per month.

 How Does Net Metering Work?